MarkPatka/CSharpBase/README.md

 Familiarization with ClassDesign, OOP principles, design according to SOLID principles.
 In this step I\`m working out base principles of Designing classes.
-Also get experiense using such data formats as xml and json, creation own data structures e.g. (MyLinkedList, MyList), using indexator and other useful base skills.
+Also get experiense using such data formats as xml and json, creation own data structures e.g. (MyLinkedList, MyList), redifining class operators and other useful base skills.